spookyQubit/SelfDrivingCar/README.md

 ### Acknowledgement

 * Ever since I heard Andrew Ng's lecture on machine learning where he mentions about [Alvin](https://www.youtube.com/watch?v=jet4vwPUfh8), I was fascinated to make an autonomous car myself.
 So here it is, albeit a much smaller one!
 * A lot of the project was putting things together from what others have already done in some way or another.
-This project was greatly inspired from a similar project by Wang Zheng who used openCV.
+This project was greatly inspired from a similar project by Wang Zheng.
 * Kenny Fong for helping me with concepts in TCP/IP connections.
 * Sneha Rath for helping me a lot with setup and video.